Distance-Based, Online Doctor of Nursing Practice (DNP) Programs from Georgetown University

 The Doctor of Nursing Practice distance-based, online DNP programs synthesize advanced leadership concepts and clinical expertise to equip nurses employed in advanced nursing roles with the foresight and experience to lead the advancement and implementation of change in health care.

-These programs prepare students to improve health outcomes, implement systems-level change, and advocate for policies that improve population health, focusing on vulnerable communities.
+These programs prepare students to improve health outcomes, implement systems-level change, and advocate for policies that improve population health.

 Through live, distance-based online classes and interactive course content, students will acquire expertise in areas such as: